 Wroxham is considered the capital of the Norfolk Broads and has been frequented by holidaymakers since the late 1800’s.
-It is especially popular with those seeking a boating holiday with its numerous boat hire companies offering a vast range of vessel.
+It is especially popular with those seeking a boating holiday, with its numerous boat hire companies offering a vast range of vessel.

-In recent years it has become quite commercialised with the building of hotels, gift shops and tea-rooms, a far cry from the days when the locals would meet the London train at Wroxham station and carry the passengers’ luggage to the boatyards for twopence.
+In recent years it has become quite commercialised with the building of hotels, gift shops and tea-rooms, a far cry from the days when the locals would meet the London train at Wroxham station and carry the passengers’ luggage to the boatyards for two pence.

 There is a good selection of shops in Wroxham, the most famous one being Roys of Wroxham, probably the largest village store in the country.
 It offers a huge range of merchandise from clothes, toys, garden equipment, plants, books, home-ware, electrical goods, as well as an excellent supermarket, and is open seven days a week.
 It also has a McDonalds restaurant within the store.

 Down by the river there is the Hotel Wroxham, along with many boatyards, holiday homes and apartments.
-During the summer months the waters are full of holidaymakers enjoying the peace and tranquillity a boating holiday offers.
+During the summer months the waters are full of holidaymakers enjoying the peace and tranquillity a boating holiday offer.